-- Second, unlike driving on the roads, you navigate on the right-hand side of the river and pass oncoming boats port side to port side (left side to left side).
-Overtaking also takes place on the port (left) side of the other boat, towards the middle of the river. - Third, near bridges and bends, boats travelling downstream have right of way.
+Keep to the side of the channel on your right side

+- Third, near bridges and bends, boats travelling downstream have right of way.
 Motor boats should give way to sailing and rowing boats. - Avoid turning your boat near bridges, bends and locks.
-Do not turn across the bow of an oncoming boat; wait until it's safe to turn. - You can moor your boat in the river, so long as it does not cause an obstruction to other users.
+Do not turn across the bow of an oncoming boat; wait until it's safe to turn.

+- You can moor your boat in the river, so long as it does not cause an obstruction to other users.
 Mooring to the bank, even where there is a towpath, can be problematic, as the bank is often privately owned. - Please don't throw any rubbish of any kind overboard even apple cores take a long time to disintegrate.
-Litter can kill wildlife, and it can cause problems for other river users. - Do not tamper with the registration plate in the boats
+Litter can kill wildlife, and it can cause problems for other river users. - Do not tamper with the registration plate in the boats.